What is Fundica?

 For entrepreneurs - simply create your account and start using it.
 No confirmations are required.
 Entrepreneurs can upgrade from the Free to the Pro account at any time.

-Funders and advisors must validate their email and complete their profile before using their account.
-If an entrepreneur decides to add the advisor or funder features to their account, they will also need to confirm their email.
+Funders must validate their email and complete their profile before using their account.
+If an entrepreneur decides to add the funder features to their account, they will also need to confirm their email.

 Why should I upgrade to Pro?